 Newsletters also allow you to stay connected to your customers.
 Collect the email addresses of existing and potential customers and send them periodic updates.
 Make sure that your newsletter provides value.
 If it is too salesy, no one will bother to open it.

 Work with a New York Citypublic relations service to leverage the power of PR.
-We have some of the best companies in our listings.
+We have some of the best marketing companies in UK.

 There are different types of public relations.
 Media such as TV, radio, newspapers or the internet are unlikely to accept payment to feature your story because they want to maintain their integrity and credibility.
 That means you can get your story published for free.
 However, there is a catch.
 Your story must be intriguing enough.
 If it isn’t, they are more likely to give it a pass.